Firdos1499/ATM-Machine/README.md

 # ATM-Machine
-This is DSA Project for Withdrawing, deposit and checking balance.
-Language used JAVA.
-Utilized Oop's concept.
+create an ATM program for representing ATM transection.
+In the ATM program, the user has to select an option from the options displayed on the screen.
+The options are related to withdraw the money, deposit the money, check the balance, and exit.
+Language used --JAVA;